Saadiyat Island: Districts

 Saadiyat Island, a natural island that is the focus of 27 km^{2} of development, will be divided into 7 districts (منطقة) which will eventually accommodate over 145,000 people.

 Saadiyat Cultural District

 Located at the Western end of the island, Saadiyat Cultural District occupies not much more than 10 per cent of the total area of the project.

 The Cultural District lies on a total area of 2.43 km2.
-There are plans to spend 85 million pounds on the following projects:
+Institutions in the district include: